 The bicycle crunch, which combines a crunch with a leg lift and ads a twisting motion, ranked high in two abdominal studies but only okay in the third.
 That may be because the rhythmic form can be difficult to maintain.

 ✅ Lie on the floor with your hands behind or beside your head and legs straight and, if you can, held a few inches off the floor.
 Raise one knee towards your chest, and simultaneously raise your torso and twist so the opposite elbow comes toward the raised knee.
 On the next rep, raise the other knee and twist so the other elbow comes towards it.

 ✅ Resist the temptation to go fast.
 Instead, focus on a maximal abdominal contraction on each rep.

 This one narrowly beat out the stability ball crunch.
 The roll-out ranked at or near the top for lower and upper abs in study 4 (performed with a Power Wheel) as well as in EMG study 6 (performed with a Swiss ball).
 And it provides some variety from the previous crunching movements, working your deltoids, serratus, and back with your abdominals.

-✅ You can do this with various equipment: a roller, an exercise ball, a weighted barbell.
+✅ You can roll-out with various equipment: a roller, an exercise ball, a weighted barbell.
 Whichever you use, kneel down, grab the “roller,” extend so your torso is parallel to and just above the floor (roll-out), and return to the starting position (roll-in).
 Shorten your reps when you grow fatigued, or if you’re not yet strong enough to do fully extended reps.

 ✅ The key is keeping your back flat and abs contracted throughout each rep. Don’t let your middle sag, because you’ll lose tension on your abs and potentially strain your spinal erectors.